 Debate rather than dialogue is the name of the game.
 Talk becomes overheated (thus, you are right about living in a super-hot hell).

 Therefore, I suggest a pivot.

 Before you shake your head that I’m just another leadership expert sitting in front of a computer with no real wounds from being in the trenches, please keep reading.

 I’ve been where you are.
-Just not during the worst pandemic of present time.
+Just not during the worst pandemic of the present time.

 When you talk with them tomorrow, please don’t start with the tensions at work.
-Rather, start with how they are dealing with daily demands at home or in the community.
-All three of you need to engage on a level that will show your human connection more easily.
+Instead, start with how they are dealing with daily demands at home or in the community.
+All three of you need to engage on a level that will show your human connection more efficiently.

-You as the leader are the one to point the direction that will be more helpful.
-I know you want to get the conflict between the two teams handled quickly.
+You, as the leader, are the one to point the direction that will be more helpful.
+I know you want to find a way to handle the conflict between the two teams quickly.

-“At times everyone is discouraged or displeased with what
+“At times everyone feels discouraged or displeased with what

 happens at work.
 Often fear of speaking about personal